 That is not to say that all debts are evil – there are good debts as well as there are bad ones.
 For instance, a mortgage or home equity loan gets you an asset that appreciates.

 And in most cases, they are tax-deductible and have low-interest rates.
 Contrast those with debts that are used to finance lifestyles with assets that depreciate (cars, boats, toys) and are high-cost and non-tax deductible.

-Therefore, an effective strategy to enjoy a debt-free lifestyle to know what debts to eliminate first.
-The good debts can continue working for you while you work down the bad ones.
+Therefore, an effective strategy to enjoy a debt-free lifestyle is to know what debts to eliminate first.
+Good debts can continue working for you while you work down the bad ones.